 Professor of Political Science

-Between October 2001 and September 2005, Dr. Baroudi served as chairperson of the departments of Education and Social Sciences in Beirut.
+Between October 2001 and September 2005, Dr. Baroudi served as chairperson of the then departments of Education and Social Sciences in Beirut.
 In fall 2003, he was a visiting associate professor at Villanova University, Pennsylvania, USA.
 In October 2005, he was appointed assistant provost for Faculty Affairs, a position he held until October 2013.
-In the 2013-2014 academic year, he served as the interim chair of the Department of Communication Arts.
+In the 2013-2014 academic year, he served as the interim chair of the then Department of Communication Arts.
 Between October 2014 and August 2016, he was an assistant dean in the School of Arts and Sciences.

 Dr. Baroudi has published extensively on the political economy of the Middle East, particularly Egypt and Lebanon and on sectarian relations in Lebanon.
 His current research agenda focuses on political Islam, especially the ideologies of radical Islamist movements and the views of mainstream Islamists on international relations.
 Baroudi is a member of the International Studies Association and the Middle East Studies Association.

 He teaches a range of undergraduate and graduate courses on International Political Economy, Foreign Policy Analysis and Theories of International Relations.

 He enjoys traveling and reading philosophical works and biographies of world leaders.